LMY-Mengyao/OceanSensorNES/README.md

 ```bash
 git clone https://github.com/LMY-Mengyao/OceanSensorNES.git
 ```
+## Testing the Optical Sensor (MAX86177)
+- Navigate to the optical-sensor branch.
+- Clone the repository and follow the instructions provided in the test documentation.
 ### Notes
 - Update your application’s configuration to reference the new board files if necessary.
 - Ensure your Zephyr project’s `CMakeLists.txt` or build configuration is aware of the additional board directory.
 - For any changes to the board schematic or device tree, update the files in the `boards/OceanSensorNES` directory of your application accordingly.
+- Ensure your environment is set up for Zephyr development before proceeding.
 - If you encounter issues, refer to the [Zephyr documentation](https://docs.zephyrproject.org/latest/) or the repository’s issues section for support.